 Add the zucchini, onion and garlic to the skillet.
 Let them cook, stirring occasionally for 2 minutes until they just begin to soften.

 Add the tomatoes, salt and pepper to the skillet.
 Bring the mixture to a boil over medium-high heat.
-Once it comes to a boil continue to simmer over low heat for an additional 20 minutes, uncovered.
+Once it comes to a boil continue to simmer it over low heat for an additional 20 minutes, uncovered.
 Stir it occasionally.
 The tomatoes will eventually break down and the sauce will begin to thicken.

-While you are simmering the sauce, bring a large saucepan or pot of water to a boil.
+While you are simmering the sauce, bring a large pot of water to a boil.
 You will want to cook the pasta in salted water so add 1 teaspoon salt to the pot.

 Add the pasta to the boiling water and cook according to the directions on the package for al dente pasta.
 This will be slightly firm to the bite.